-The Property Owner has a total of twelve (12) months from the date of the executed Grant Agreement with the County to install their I/A System.
+The Property Owner has sixty (60) days to enter into a contract with a design professional, and a total of twelve (12) months from the date of the executed Grant Agreement with the County to install their I/A System.
 Property Owners may be granted an extension if they can demonstrate they are moving forward with the Program and submit an updated timeline for Project completion.